-Hall theorizes that personal space measures just a little over two square feet, while our social space can extend well beyond 64 square feet.
-We believe that the stretch where these two meld—that area where New Yorkers are at their best — is six square feet.
+Hall theorizes that personal space measures just a little over two square feet, while our social space can extend well beyond sixty-four square feet.
+We believe that the area where these two meld—that area where New Yorkers are at their best—is six square feet.

 About our team…

 Diane is a writer and editor based in Brooklyn, NY.
 After graduating from the University of Southern California with a B.S. in Real Estate Finance & Development and a minor in Architecture, she enjoyed stints at SCI-Arc, the A+D Museum Los Angeles, Perkins Eastman Architects and Resolution 4: Architecture.
 She also previously served as Senior Editor of Inhabitat.com and spent several years as an analyst at CB Richard Ellis Investments in Milan, Italy.
 Follow her on Twitter and Instagram.

 Dana Schulz, Senior Editor

 Dana is a writer and preservationist with a passion for all things New York.
 After graduating from New York University with a B.A. in Urban Design & Architecture Studies, she worked at the Greenwich Village Society for Historic Preservation, where she planned the organization’s public programs and wrote for their blog Off the Grid.
 Outside of 6sqft, she writes for CIRCA, an online historic house marketplace, and leads walking tours about the cultural history of city neighborhoods.
 Follow her on Twitter @danaschulzNYC.